andjelx/bridgectl/README.md

 curl -L https://github.com/tableau/bridgectl/releases/download/setup/bridgectl_setup.py --output bridgectl_setup.py
 python bridgectl_setup.py
 ```
 Note python 3.10 or greater is required.
-Please use the appropriate command to run the setup script, for example instead of "python" you may need to use "python3" or "python3.11".
+Please use the appropriate python command to run the setup script, for example instead of "python" you may need to use "python3" or "python3.11".
 The BridgeCTL setup script will create a folder "bridgectl" and unzip files into this folder.
+It will also create a shortcut function so you can use the command "bridgectl".

 ### Requirements
 - Python >= 3.10